kanmeugne/kanmeugne.github.io/_posts/dev/2020-10-04-2d-grid-obstacles.md

 ## Bundle

-At the end, we have an even better architecture since we can manipulate several views in a simple way.
-The way we deal with obstacle very straightforward - there is an obstacle where `CELL`'s mask is set to `1`.
-With all this settings we can finally get everything together.
-The **main.cpp** file looks like below.
+We have an even better architecture since we can manipulate several views in a simple way.
+The main file below shows how everything gets together.

 {% highlight c++ %}
 #include "App.h"